Alright. Let’s get real. A lot of the jobs I’ve come across recently ask for React.

 React Native takes React one step further.
-It uses React and employ React like syntax but is actually a stand-alone framework that uses the phone’s platform (i.e. Android and iOS) native APIs to render certain code components.
+It uses React and employs React-like syntax but is actually a standalone framework that uses the phone’s platform (i.e., Android and iOS) native APIs to render certain code components.

 This makes app development faster and more cost-effective than building the same app in isolation for separate platforms.
 While there may be some discrepancies in getting the UI to render in exactly the same way on both iOS and Android, the logical layer is transposable and reusable.

 For many developers living in the world of Windows, development for iOS can be a bit of a pain, especially if you don’t have the hardware for it.
 In theory, a Mac is required to build your app for any iOS device.
 React Native, however, bypasses this through the Expo client app.
 You’ll still need an Apple phone or an iPad to test.
 If you have neither of these devices on hand, React Native helps cut down on the hardware investment.

 Expo — The Open-Source Device Bridge

 Expo is another framework that sits on top of React Native, a sort of scaffold around your React Native app that turns your code into a universal React app.